Somerset County Cricket Club in 2005: Yorkshire v Somerset (20–23 April)

 Rain meant no play was possible on the first day at Headingley.
-The second day was dominated by Ian Harvey, who, at close, was on a career-best 161 not out after being dropped by Andrew Caddick on 96.
+The second day was dominated by Ian Harvey, who, at close, was on a career-best 161 not out after being dropped by Andy Caddick on 96.
 Yorkshire were on 401 for 7.
 Matthew Wood had added 95 in 174 balls earlier in the day.

 The third day Somerset acting captain, Marcus Trescothick, was away, as his first child was born in the night.
 On the field Yorkshire declared on 501 for 9, after Harvey got 209 not out, and Tim Bresnan 74.
 Their eighth-wicket partnership of 238 is the second-highest for Yorkshire after the 292 put on by Lord Hawke and Bobby Peel in 1896.
 Somerset, batting with 10 men, lost opener Sanath Jayasuriya for 0 after 3 balls, and were all out for 182.
 Following on Somerset plummeted to 10 for 3, and then 37 for 4 (which, given Trescothick's absence, meant that they only had five batsmen left).
 However, they avoided losing further wickets on the third day, finishing on 109 for 4 at close, still 310 runs behind.